Magna Inks – The Do’s and Don’ts of Screen Printing with Water Based Inks

 When it comes to amazing results when working with water-based inks, a little love and care with your ink management goes a long way.
 Keep on top of the freshness of your inks, maintain a viscosity that’s close to fresh ink, and top up your screens little and often.
 This will ensure print quality and consistency as well as minimal wastage.

 - Don’t … forget about your heat management

 Heat management is just as important for achieving print runs that process like a dream.
 It all starts with preheating your platens before your production run.
 We recommend aiming for a consistent temperature of 70°C/158°F on your platens.
 This will ensure optimum ink performance, flash times, and prevent the ink from drying in the screen.
 If your platens become too hot, this can have the opposite effect, and screens may become clogged.

 - Do … select the right water based ink type for the right job

 Vector vs. raster artwork.
 Light vs. dark garments.
 Polyester vs. cotton.
 So many factors can dictate what type of water-based ink you should use for a specific print run.
 High solids are great for large, blocky vector artwork areas and dark-colored backgrounds.
 Low solids inks are more suited to half-tone printing and light backgrounds.

 It’s a great feeling when you’re comfortable with your knowledge of water-based inks and churning out run after run of super-soft hand garments that delight your customers.
 Remember to make use of the wide range of water-based special effects available to you, including metallics, pearls, two-tones, and much more.

-OCC Apparel currently print with Magna Colours Inks on automatic screen printing machines in Sydney.
+OCC Apparel currently screen print with Magna Colours Inks on automatic screen printing machines in Sydney.